 Unbilled Revenue Journal Entry

-Unbilled revenue is the amount that a company earns after goods or services deliver but not yet billed invoice to customers.
+Unbilled revenue is the amount that a company earns after goods or services are delivered but not yet billed invoice to customers.
 In real life, the company needs to perform service (or deliver goods) to the customers and process billing to collect money.
 In order to complete the billing process, company needs some documents such as a working completion report, goods received notes, and other documents that prove the works completed.
 Those documents must be acknowledged by the customers.
 It will help to prevent any misunderstanding during invoicing.

 Due to the working process, not all completed works are billed on the same day.
 It will be a gap between delivery date and billing date, which can be a few days or weeks depending on the size and nature of business.
 At the end of accounting period, accountants need to record revenue regardless of invoice bills.
 This is the reason that unbilled revenue exists in the income statement of the company.